norbert-acedanski/calendar/README.md

 ```
 ## Output of the example:
 ![img.png](resources/img.png)

+## IMPORTANT
+Only the keys specified in the example above are valid.
+If you introduce a new one, it will not be taken into account.
+Use the example as a template.

 # TODO:
 - handle the situation, when TABLE_DISTANCE is more than 1 for printing the holidays and national holidays